Swinject/Swinject/Documentation/Storyboard.md

 # Storyboard

-Swinject supports dependency injection to view controllers instantiated by `SwinjectStoryboard`, which inherits `UIStoryboard` (or `NSStoryboard` for OS X).
+Swinject supports dependency injection to view controllers instantiated by `SwinjectStoryboard`, which inherits `UIStoryboard` (or `NSStoryboard` in case of OS X).
 To register dependencies of a view controller, use `registerForStoryboard` method.
 In the same way as a registration of a service type, a view controller can be registered with or without a name.

 ## Registration